status-im/help.status.im/docs/style-guide/structuring-the-content.md

 - Use one step for each user action.
 It's OK to combine simple actions into a single step.
 - Limit the procedure to a maximum of six steps.
 If you need more steps to explain the task, create a subtask (see [Procedure structure](#procedure-structure)).
 - Don't use sublists inside lists; instead, use a new list on a subtask.
+- Use periods at the end of each step (check the [Punctuation](./style-conventions.md#punctuation) section for more information).
 - When the action occurs in a specific menu or area in the user interface, write the location before the action.

     | Usage       | Example                                                |